Football Glory: Legacy

 Based on the success of Football Glory and Embryo (which Croteam contributed to), Paul McNally of Amiga Action named Croteam as Black Legend's most famous development team.
 In December 1994, Sensible Software, the developer of Sensible Soccer, accused Football Glory of being a clone.
 The company's Jon Hare explained that "It's trying to trade on our success.
 We've got a problem with it."
 Duncan Lothian of Black Legend defended the game and remarked that Sensible Software's accusations were proof that "Football Glory is frightening the opposition".
 After Sensible Software threatened Croteam with legal action, Football Glory was removed from sale.
 Although the game survived Sensible Software's move, it did not recover from its time off-sale and Croteam released it as freeware in 1998.
 When a demo for one of Croteam's later games, Serious Sam: The First Encounter, attained much popularity after its release in mid-2000, Football Glory was downloaded from Croteam's website more than one thousand times within a few days.
 According to Holmes, Black Legend decided against producing another football game so it did not repeatedly release similar products akin to the FIFA series.
 He later cited this as a possible mistake.

 A successor to Football Glory featuring five-a-side football was in development by December 1994.
 There had been no such game before because this variant's walls had been difficult to implement and Holmes claimed that this had been worked out.
 The game was variously known as Football Glory Indoor Edition, Football Glory Indoors, Indoor Football Glory, Five-A-Side Soccer, and 5-A-Side Soccer, as well as Fußball Total Indoors in Germany.
 It was initially scheduled to be released in early 1995.
 This was later delayed to either the Christmas period of 1995 or January 1996.
 Croteam completed the game in 1995 for the 500, 1200, and 4000 Amiga models.
 Black Legend exhibited it at the 1995 and 1996 editions of the European Computer Trade Show.
+Reviews were likewise positive.
 The company was set to publish the game until its parent company shut it down in 1996 due to a declining Amiga games market.
-The publisher's German office still released the game before being dissolved in July 1996.
-Attempts to sell the game to distributors like Schatztruhe failed.
+The publisher's German office entered insolvency in July 1996 and attempts to sell the finished game to distributors like Schatztruhe failed.
 Croteam released the game as public-domain software in March 2000.